trivago/gollum/docs/src/gen/router/roundrobin.rst

 **Filters**

-  A optional list of zero or more Filter plugins to connect to this router.
+  This value defines an optional list of Filter plugins to connect to this router.

 **TimeoutMs** (default: 0, unit: ms)

-  This value set a timeout in milliseconds until a message should handled by the router.
-  You can disable this behavior by setting "0".
+  This value sets a timeout in milliseconds until a message should handled by the router.
+You can disable this behavior by setting it to "0".
   By default this parameter is set to "0".